Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 What's a portfolio investment?

-Is Wealthsimple’s portfolio performance the best?
+Is Wealthsimple’s portfolio performance the best in Canada?

-How does Questwealth portfolio performance compare?
+How does Questwealth portfolio performance compare to others?

 Should I use Wealthsimple?